hackerkid/LightOJ-Solutions/README.md

 ###1003
 The task is to check whether cycle exists in the directed graph.
 If cycle exists he can't drink all.
 You can use a hash function or map to convert the drinks to numbers.
 Once converted use DFS or a suitable algo for checking the existance of cycles.
 I used `DFS` for the search of cycles.

+###1004
+This is a basic Dynamic Programming problem.
+The tricky part is to write the loops.
+While calculating the maximum bananas the second inner loop will run forward till i < n and for the remaining it would run backward.
+Check the solution for understanding the logic behind this.